mbmccormick/twitter-dm-server/README.md

 Use this application at your own risk.
 While this application has been tested thoroughly, on the above requirements, your mileage may vary.
 I take no responsibility for any harmful actions this application might cause.

+This application is a proof of concept only and is not meant to be used in a production environment.
+The authentication methods used by the POP and SMTP servers are insecure and in some cases the password is transmitted in plan text.
+Increased security (via SSL/STARTTLS) is on the roadmap for this project, however it is not ready at this time.

 ## License